United States v. Throckmorton: Marshall v. Holmes

 In 1891, the Court heard Marshall v.
-Holmes, in which the petitioner, a New York woman, sought on appeal from Louisiana state court to have her attempt to set aside a judgement against her due to allegedly fraudulent evidence removed to federal court in her native state under diversity.
+Holmes, in which the petitioner, a New York woman, sought on appeal from Louisiana state court to have her attempt to set aside a judgment against her due to allegedly fraudulent evidence removed to federal court in her native state under diversity.
 Justice John Marshall Harlan, a member of the Throckmorton Court, wrote for an again unanimous Court that held in her favor.

 Marshall sought a new trial on the grounds that a letter used as evidence in the original trial had been forged.
 Harlan reiterated the existing doctrine that courts of equity will not normally disturb a verdict reached at law, but then quoted from the Court's 1813 Marine Insurance Co. v.
 Hodgson decision to the effect that "any fact which clearly proves it to be against conscience to execute a judgment, and of which the injured party could not have availed himself in a court of law, or of which he might have availed himself at law, but was prevented by fraud or accident, unmixed with any fault or negligence in himself or his agents, will justify an application to a court of chancery."
 At the end of his list of precedents Harlan added "See also United States v.
 Throckmorton".

 Another recent case from Louisiana, Barrow v.
 Hunton, had invoked the "somewhat nice", as Justice Joseph P. Bradley put it, distinction between cases where a litigant seeking federal jurisdiction merely alleged error and those where new evidence of fraud was available.
 In that case it had found the fraud intrinsic, but in two other cases, applying the same rule, the fraud was determined to be extrinsic, making the proceeding original and clearing the way for federal review.
 "These authorities would seem to place beyond question the jurisdiction of the Circuit Court to take cognizance of the present suit, which is none the less an original, independent suit, because it relates to judgments obtained in the court of another jurisdiction", Harlan wrote.
 A federal court's order barring the respondent from enforcing the state court's order would thus not be in conflict with federal law barring federal courts from staying the proceedings of state courts, rather "[i]t would simply take from him the benefit of judgments obtained by fraud."